Nonlinear spectral analysis: A local Gaussian approach: Asymptotic results for

 \section{Asymptotic results for $\hatlgsdM[p]{\LGp}{\omega}{m}$}

 This appendix presents the asymptotic properties of $\hatlgsdM[p]{\LGp}{\omega}{m}$, the \textit{$m$-truncated estimate of the local Gaussian spectral density}, i.e.\ the proof of \cref{th:asymptotics_for_hatlgsd} is given here together with a theorem that covers the case when $\hatlgsdM[p]{\LGp}{\omega}{m}$ is complex-valued.
-The technical details needed for the proofs are covered in \cref{sec:Technical_Results,app:Tecnhical_details}
+The technical details needed for the proofs are covered in \cref{sec:Technical_Results,app:Tecnhical_details}.
+Note that the theory is given for the general situation, i.e.\ it is not required that the time series under investigation should have been replaced with a pseudo-normalised version.